stackforge/fuel-docs/pages/user-guide/7300-vcenter.rst

 * FlatDHCP manager uses a single IP subnet.
   Select it if you do not want to configure VLANs on your network equipment.

+Pay attention that nova-network will be working in single host mode (process runs on one of controllers) if you are using vCenter.
+When nova-network crashes it will be restarted by :ref:`pacemaker<pacemaker-term>` on same controller or on another live controller, during this time all virtual machines will lose connectivity with external networks.
+Without vCenter each compute node holds its own nova-network process (multi host mode).

 For information on FlatDHCP and VLAN manager architecture, see :ref:`Nova Network Topologies<nova-topologies-arch>`.